 Combined these articles point to a technology that is not fulfilling it’s promise and the fact that we’re beginning to see the evidence of this fact.
-Personally, I find this view a reductive because I Facebook has both amplified existing behaviors and hijacked them in my opinion.
-In terms of the data shared in the recent earnings call, I don’t think citing a single datapoint is sufficient evidence to calling out a trend.
+I find this view a reductive because I Facebook has both amplified existing behaviors and hijacked them.
+In terms of the data shared in the recent earnings call, citing a single datapoint is not sufficient evidence to identify a trend.
 There are many factors at play that could impact this point including Facebook’s aggressive acquisition strategy.

 Instead, when I survey this discourse about Facebook I observe that there is an appetite -even a desire- to see Facebook stumble.
 Call it a backlash and this impulse gets conflated with comments about whether or not we’ll even be talking about “social business” in a few years from now.
 In my opinion, businesses have always needed to interface with (be social with) our social networks (in our neighborhoods or news-feeds) and that’s not going to change.
 If social business is about how we manage that interface than I think it’s got a long future, whatever we call it.